moncla-lab/illumina-pipeline/README.md

 python mlip/dataflow.py flow
 ```

-For data from SRA, run the above with the `--sra-mode` flag.
+Note that the default mode for the above command is to handle BaseSpace data, and there is an SRA mode that uses the `--sra-mode` flag.

 ### Run the pipeline